The Mothering Arts

 ~ Sonja Barclay, Portland, OR

 Kerry, you've created such a beautiful offering to the world.
 I say the world because I believe that the entire world and planet benefit when we take care of mothers and children.
 It's taking care of the human race.
-I'm very excited to work with you on this vision.
-I hope my circle will honor your beautiful work!~ Brooke Sidney Harbour, Los Angeles, CA
+I'm very excited to work with you on this vision.!~ Brooke Sidney Harbour, Los Angeles, CA